shopware/shopware/src/Docs/platform/5-orm/11-field-resolver.md

 In fact, the fields `OneToMany`, `ManyToOne` and `ManyToMany` are handled by their corresponding FieldResolver to handle the JOINs in relational database systems.

-Imagine you have a list of seo urls and one of them is marked as canonical.
-If you create a field `canonicalUrl` to return the seo url marked as canonical, your JOIN needs the additional condition to filter on `is_canonical = 1` to only find the canonical url.
-With a custom FieldResolver, you are free to design the JOIN yourself.
+Imagine you have a list of SEO urls and one of them is marked as canonical.
+If you create a field `canonicalUrl` to return the SEO url marked as canonical, your JOIN needs the additional condition to filter on `is_canonical = 1` to only find the canonical URL.
+With a custom `FieldResolver`, you are free to design the JOIN yourself.

 ## Example